Workshop Schedule 2024

 Build your own computer programs, games, and electronic controllers.
 In this workshop, you will learn how to bring your imagination to life using computer programming and electronics!
 Develop basic coding and circuit-building skills.

-Trevor Vannoy, graduate student, and Kaveen Liyanage, Research Assistant, MSU Department of Electrical and Computer Engineering
+Trevor Vannoy, Kaveen Liyanage, and Flint Morgan, graduate students, MSU Department of Electrical and Computer Engineering

 E. Astro Adventures